 If you’re a keen microadventurer and photographer who would like to be become an official explorer for We are Explorers, then click here.

 - Camping gear, food & water

 - Rubbish bags, as bins are not provided

 - Extra firewood – there’s a very limited supply around the campground

 How To Get There

 Heading south from Coffs Harbour, drive approximately 77km along the Pacific Highway and exit onto MacLeay Valley Way.
 After 20km exit onto Smithtown Road, and then left onto South West Rocks Rd.
 Follow signs from here to Hat Head, making a right turn down Gap Road just before the Hat Head township, and then right again down Hungry Road.
 For the next 3.5km you’ll dodge more potholes than you can count before arriving at Hungry Gate campground.

 Heading North from Port Macquarie, drive 56km and exit on to MacLeay Valley Way, then right on to Smithtown Road.
 From here the directions are the same as above.

 - Beach four-wheel driving

-Advanced for Connors walking track (Grade 5 – steep sections)
+Intermediate for Connors Walking Track (Grade 5 – steep sections)

 1km return walking through the dunes.